ssmythe/learn_mandarin_chinese/README.md

 # Abstract

-This document describes the methods and techniques I use to learn Mandarin Chinese.
+This document describes the methods and techniques I use to learn Mandarin Chinese:

 - I start off by learning Pinyin (romanization of Chinese syllables)
-- Then I use the methods below to learn Chinese from any textbook, article, or Chinese reader.
+- Then I use the methods below to learn Chinese from any textbook, article, or Chinese reader
+- Watch movies with Chinese dialog (and subtitles)

 # Methods